MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-on-object-interaction.md

 ## Choose a default pane arrangement

-After you turn on on-object interaction, the next time you start Power BI Desktop, you see this dialog asking which pane arrangement you prefer.
+Starting with the December 2023 build, if you’ve used on-object before, the next time you start Power BI Desktop, you see this dialog asking which pane arrangement you prefer.

 :::image type="content" source="media/power-bi-on-object-interaction/settings-options.png" alt-text="Screenshot showing choose default settings options.":::